rust-lang/rust/text/0000-self-in-typedefs.md

 }
 ```

-But this is not currently possible inside type definitions.
-This makes the
+But this is not currently possible inside both fields and where clauses of
-language less consistent with respect to what is allowed in type positions
+type definitions.
+This makes the language less consistent with respect to what
-than what it could be.
+is allowed in type positions than what it could be.

 ## Principle of least surprise